0% INTEREST CREDIT CARDS

 • At the end of the interest-free period, your purchase card will revert to a much higher interest rate

-• If you exceed your credit limit you'll start paying interest
+• If you exceed your credit limit, or use it for any other purpose (like withdrawing cash), you'll start paying interest

 • If you miss a payment, you may lose your 0% deal and could face a charge

-What to consider before getting an interest-free credit card
+What to consider before getting a 0% interest credit card

 • Set up a direct debit to regularly pay the minimum monthly repayment.